Cilantro Pineapple Salsa is a colorful, chunky dip that’s packed with flavor. It’s perfect for game day or summertime gatherings!

 - black pepper

 …And don’t forget to pick up a bag of chips!
-(Or two, especially if you’re adding guacamole to the dip table too.
+(Or two, especially if you’re adding guacamole to the dip table too.)

 I like using fresh pineapple for an even better taste, but you can use 1 can of drained, diced pineapple chunks instead.
 Or if you use the rings, you can just chop them into cubes.

 Feel free to make it as mild or as spicy as you like.
 For milder salsa, don’t add any of the seeds.
 If you like it spicy, keep the seeds in.
+You could use a jalapeño pepper instead of serraño if you prefer.

-How to make Pineapple Salsa with cilantro
+How to Make Pineapple Salsa with Cilantro

 Putting together this salsa is super easy!